The Best Vegan Restaurants In Tel Aviv, Israel

 Who doesn’t love pizza? and when it is so good it’s really hard to resist.

-Shuffle bar – Florentine style bar with a rich vegan food menu (though not everything here is vegan).
+Shuffle bar – Florentine-style bar with a rich vegan food menu (though not everything here is vegan).
 On Mondays, all the main vegan dishes are on a 30% discount.
-They offer nice selections of beers from all over the world and some games for the social activity.
+They offer nice selections of beers from all over the world and some games for social activity.
 It’s a great place for midweek dinner and drinks.
 Address: 19 Florentin St.

-Malek Sweets Yafo is a pastry store and cafe in Jaffa.
+Malek Sweets Yafo is a pastry store with vegan options and a cafe in Jaffa.
 You can take out or have a seat in this authentic place while enjoying delicious Arab sweets and a strong tea or black coffee.
 The best one in my opinion is the vegan Kanfeh.
 Address: 36 Yehuda Hayamit St.

 Tivonela is a bakery and ice cream shop that serves 100% vegan products at 100% deliciousness.
 Some unique ice cream flavors that you can find here are Snickers, Dulce de Leche, and Red Bamba (a famous Israeli kids’ snack).
 Address: 5 Jerusalem Blvd.